cabo/sdftype-link/draft-bormann-asdf-sdftype-link.md

    </sensors/temp>;rt="temperature-c";if="sensor",
 ~~~

-An sdfProperty that is used to describe an SDF affordance that is intended to
+To hold a link like this, we could describe an SDF affordance that is
-hold a link like this (without getting specific on the actual link to
+specific on the target attributes above, but does not contain
+instance-specific (run-time) information on the actual URI that points
+to the link target.
-the link target) could look like:
+An sdfProperty for that could look like:

 ~~~ sdf
 {